axbecher/Automation-scripts/WebScrapingProductInStock/README.md

 ![Save url and use email - Axbecher](https://i.imgur.com/yhRaJH8.gif)

 ## Support
-For any questions or support, please contact us via https://axbecher.com/contact/
+For any questions or support, please contact me via https://axbecher.com/contact/

 ## License
 This project is licensed under the MIT License.